Home Buyer Rebate FAQ's

 How are you able to offer such a generous rebate?

 By choosing only to work with home buyers who want to purchase new construction and who are willing to work with the builder or their representative directly.
-Because of our limited involvement, we are willing to share half of our commission with the buyer.
+Because of our limited involvement, we are willing to share our commission with the buyer.

 Do you only offer a rebate on new home construction?